Ashonko/blog.markcite.com/content/blog/tutorials/how-to-download-slideshare-as-ppt.md

 ---
-title: "How to Download SlideShare Presentation to PPT"
+title: "How to Download SlideShare Presentation as PPT"
 date: 2021-10-01T20:01:34+06:00
-featureImage: images/allpost/allPost-7.jpg
+featureImage: images/allpost/slideshare-ppt-blog-feature.jpg
-postImage: images/single-blog/feature-image.jpg
+postImage: images/single-blog/slideshare-ppt-in-blog-feature.jpg
 ---
 This is a tutorial on how you can download a SlideShare presentation in PPT format so  that you can work or make some modification in PowerPoint and then present it to your audience.